| TamilNet.com! With a little help from his

 of the seven fellow Tamil councillors who won seats in the UK’s recent local

+government elections have also visited him.
 A councillor of the Labour party – Britain’s

 ruling party, Idaikadar is known for his involvement with numerous community